 - (2) Mr. Vermylen and Mr. Donovan participate in one of our frozen defined benefit pension plans.
 Participants are currently not accruing additional benefits under the frozen plan.
-The change in the pension value reflects normal non-cash adjustments resulting from changes in discount rates and government mandated mortality tables. - (3) Mr. Vermylen and Mr. Donovan reached the frozen defined benefit pension plan full retirement age in fiscal year 2012 and 2011, respectively, and started receiving pension payments. - (4) The amount included for Mr. Donovan in all other compensation represents \$163,520 for amounts paid to him under the management incentive compensation plan, and \$63,111 for pension payments. - (5) Mr. Babcock and Mr. Baxter are Audit Committee members. - (6) Mr. Lawrence has chosen not to receive any fees as a director of the general partner of Star. - (7) Mr. Lubar retired from the Board of Directors effective April 17, 2018. - (8) Mr. Nicoletti is Chairman of the Audit Committee.
+The change in the pension value reflects normal non-cash adjustments resulting from changes in discount rates and government mandated mortality tables. - (3) Mr. Vermylen and Mr. Donovan reached the frozen defined benefit pension plan full retirement age in fiscal year 2012 and 2011, respectively, and started receiving pension payments. - (4) The amount included for Mr. Donovan in all other compensation represents \$224,577 for amounts paid to him under the management incentive compensation plan, and \$63,111 for pension payments.
+Excludes amounts reported for Mr. Donovan in the Executive Compensation Table. - (5) Mr. Babcock, Mr. Bauer and Mr. Baxter are Audit Committee members. - (6) Mr. Lawrence has chosen not to receive any fees as a director of the general partner of Star. - (7) Mr. Nicoletti is Chairman of the Audit Committee.

-Each non-management director receives an annual fee of \$58,000 plus \$1,500 for each regular and telephonic meeting attended.
-The Chairman of the Audit Committee receives an annual fee of \$23,200 while other Audit Committee members receive an annual fee of \$11,600.
+Each non-management director receives an annual fee of \$60,000 plus \$1,500 for each regular and telephonic meeting attended.
+The Chairman of the Audit Committee receives an annual fee of \$24,000 while other Audit Committee members receive an annual fee of \$12,000.
 Each member of the Audit Committee receives \$1,500 for every regular and telephonic meeting attended.
 The non-executive Chairman of the Board receives an annual fee of \$120,000.